Paoay Church: Buttresses

 The most striking feature of Paoay Church is the 24 huge buttresses of about 1.67 m thick at the sides and back of the church building.
 Extending from the exterior walls, it was conceived to a solution to possible destruction of the building due to earthquakes.
 Its stair-like buttresses (known as step buttresses) at the sides of the church is possibly for easy access of the roof.

 Walls

 Its walls are made of large coral stones on the lower part and bricks at the upper levels.
 The mortar used in the church includes sand and lime with sugarcane juice boiled with mango leaves, leather and rice straw.
 Its walls suggests Javanese architectural styles.

 Façade

 The stone façade appear as massive pediment rising from the ground and is built leaning towards the front.
-Square pilasters and stringed cornices divide the facade vertically and horizontally respectively.
+Square pilasters and stringed cornices divide the façade vertically and horizontally respectively.
 Its bottom part is plain.
 Gothic features are also present through the use of finials while the triangular pediment shows Chinese elements and Oriental strokes.
 Crenellations, niches, rosettes and the Augustinian coat of arms can also be seen.
 The façade is made of brick on the lower level and coral stones on the upper level.